CCrocilla/quiz-for-fun/README.md

 	5. As a Frequent User, I want to be able to check my score against others in a leader board.
 	6. As a Frequent User, I want to sign up to the Newsletter in order to get weekly updates on new quizzes.
 	7. As a Frequent User, I want to check if the reported issues are being resolved.
-	8. As a Frequent User, I want to share a feedback on the website.
+	8. As a Frequent User, I want to share feedback on the website.
-	9. As a Frequent User, I want to share new quiz myself.
-	10. As a Frequent User, I want to see if my quiz are present in the website.

 <!-- Use Cases Area -->
 ### **Use Cases**